alltrails/all-lunches/README.md

 **Deployed live site**: https://all-lunches.web.app

-Note: Using a personal API key to be able to restrict access.
+Note: Using personal API key to be able to restrict access to just this website.

 ---